Royal Horticultural Society: Journals

 The society published its proceedings as the Transactions of the Horticultural Society of London from 1807 to 1848.
 The society has also published a journal since 1846.
-Initially known as the Journal of the Horticultural Society of London (1846–1855), then Proceedings of the Horticultural Society of London (1859–1860) and Proceedings of the Royal Horticultural Society (1861–1869).
-This was continued as Journal of the Royal Horticultural Society (1866–1975).
+It was initially known as the Journal of the Horticultural Society of London (1846–1855), then Proceedings of the Horticultural Society of London (1859–1860) and then Proceedings of the Royal Horticultural Society (1861–1869).

-Since 1975 it has been entitled The Garden as a monthly publication.
-The RHS also publishes both The Plant Review and The Orchid Review four times a year, and Hanburyana, an annual publication dedicated to horticultural taxonomy since 2006.
+Its main periodical for members was continued as the Journal of the Royal Horticultural Society (1866–1975).
+Since 1975 this monthly publication has been entitled The Garden.
+The RHS also publishes The Plant Review four times a year and The Orchid Review annually, and it published Hanburyana, an annual publication dedicated to horticultural taxonomy, from 2006 to 2013.

 Registers and encyclopedias

 Since the establishment of International Registration Authorities for plants in 1955 the RHS has acted as Registrar for certain groups of cultivated plants.
 It is now Registrar for nine categories – conifers, clematis, daffodils, dahlias, delphiniums, dianthus, lilies, orchids and rhododendrons.
 It publishes The International Orchid Register, an extensive listing of orchid hybrids, and the Encyclopedia of Conifers, which was published in 2012.